bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 * Speaking of which, I eschewed the pixel transform for MNIST because it's not really a natural image.
 Part of it was that I was having trouble fitting things and things seemed to work better just with scaling the pixel values to [0, 1].
-Although, don't quite me on that because I did not go back to verify this.
+Although, don't quote me on that because I did not go back to verify this.
 * I had so much trouble figuring out why my loss was negative.
 It all ended up being because of my data preprocessing (see the box "Data Preprocessing and Density Computation").
-Even the simple scaling to :math:`[0, 1]`, which is what the PyTorch datasets do by default causes a deformation of the density that you need to account for when computing the log-likelihood (and corresponding bits per pixels).
-I was erroneously computing it for most of the time actually until I decided that I should spend time figuring out why this was happening.
+Even the simple scaling to :math:`[0, 1]`, which is what the PyTorch datasets do by default, causes a deformation of the density that you need to account for when computing the log-likelihood (and corresponding bits per pixels).
+I was erroneously computing it for a long time until I decided that I should spend time figuring out why this was happening.
-* I was able to do some nice debugging of the inverse network just by passing an input forward and then back again, and seeing if I got the same value (modulo uniform noise that I add in see `my previous post <link://a-note-on-using-log-likelihood-for-generative-models>`__).
+* I was able to do some nice debugging of the inverse network just by passing an input forward and then back again, and seeing if I got the same value (modulo uniform noise, see `my previous post <link://a-note-on-using-log-likelihood-for-generative-models>`__ for more details).
 * The regularizer on the scale learned parameter for :math:`s` didn't seem to do much.
 When I output the contributions to loss, it's always several orders of magnitude less than the other terms.
 I guess it's a safety valve so that things don't blow up but :math:`10^{-5}` is hardly a penalty.
 * From my journal notes, you can see that I incrementally implemented things adding features from the paper.
-Almost everything the paper stated was needed in order to get their results.
+Almost everything the paper stated was needed in order to get close to their results (of which, I'm not that close).
 * I used the typical flow of trying to overfit on a handful of images and then gradually increase once I was confident things were working.
 It was pretty useful to work out initial kinks although I had to go back and forth several